CGIAR: Research platforms

-Impacts of CGIAR
+Impacts

 The impacts of CGIAR research have been extensively assessed.
 Investments in CGIAR research generate returns of 10 times the amount invested.

 Much of the impact of the CGIAR centers has come from crop genetic improvement.
 This includes the high-yielding wheat and rice varieties that were the foundation of the Green Revolution.
 An assessment of the impact of crop breeding efforts at CGIAR centers between 1965 and 1998 showed CGIAR involvement in 65 percent of the area planted to 10 crops addressed by CGIAR, specifically wheat, rice, maize, sorghum, millet, barley, lentils, beans, cassava, and potatoes.
 Of this, 60 percent was sown with varieties with CGIAR ancestry (more than 90 percent in the case of lentils, beans, and cassava), and half of those varieties came from crosses made at a CGIAR center.
 The monetary value of CGIAR's investment in crop improvement is considerable, running into the billions of dollars.

 The centers have also contributed to such fields as improving the nutritional value of staple crops; pest and disease control through breeding resistant varieties; integrated pest management and biological control (e.g., control of the cassava mealybug in sub-Saharan Africa through release of a predatory wasp); improvements in livestock and fish production systems; genetic resources characterization and conservation; improved natural resource management; and contributions to improved policies in numerous areas, including forestry, fertilizer, milk marketing, and genetic resources conservation and use.